The Wayfarer’s Repose

 “Sorry to hear that,” said Golar.
 His lips creased into an apologetic smile.
 He nodded, then continued for the door.

-The rain was still coming down.
+The rain was unrelenting.
 There was a hooded pathway between the main building and what was the bathhouse.
-The arbor along the pathway was thick with heavy wisteria vines in full bloom.
+The arbor was thick with heavy wisteria vines in full bloom.
 The purple, grapelike flowers drooped in masses along the canopy, while the branches – thick and gnarled – wove in and out of the metal work.
+In a lighter rain, it would have repelled the water.
+It was dry enough for the ducks, goats, and a few pigs that had taken shelter from the rain.

 “We get in, get your sister, and get out,” said Brota.